2a: Unit Logic

 +clap

-Combine two units with function
+Combine two +unit

 Accepts

-a is a unit.
+is a +unit

-b is a unit.
+is a +unit

-c is a function that performs a binary operation.
+that performs a binary operation.

 Produces

-A unit.
+A +unit

 Source